kontent-ai/sample-app-vue/README.md

 #### Connecting to your project manually

-If you want to change the source Kentico Cloud project, follow these steps:
+If you want to change the source Kentico Kontent project, follow these steps:

-1. In Kentico Cloud, choose Project settings from the app menu.
+1. In Kentico Kontent, choose Project settings from the app menu.
 2. Under Development, choose API keys.
 3. Copy your Project ID.
 4. Create and open a `.env.local` file in the sample application folder.